PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 Note that aliases do not work in Slurm scripts.
 You will need to explicitly load your modules in these scripts.

-## CPU and memory usage of a completed job
+## CPU and memory efficiency of a completed job

 If you set `#SBATCH --mail-user` in your Slurm script then you will receive an efficiency report by email.
 The following command can also be used from the directory containing the slurm output file (e.g., `slurm-3741530.out`):